abinit/pseudo_dojo/pseudo_dojo/pseudos/ONCVPSP-PBEsol-PDv0.3/README.md

   * Sb-d.in: Include 4d in valence.
 Default version for GS applications.
     Not recommended for GW.
 Ghost at +20 eV,

+  * Sb-spd-high.in: Include full (4s, 4p, 4d) shell in valence.
+    Recommended version for GW and high accuracy calculations.

 ## Te

   * Te.in: (5s,5p) in valence + 2 d-projectors for unbound state to improve transferability